-This study examines the effectiveness of drama-based group projects in an EFL classroom.
-Specifically, it aims to develop students' language skills and communicative competence through a series of integrated activities and a final drama project.
-It is evident that by providing a meaningful and authentic context for students to work on a collaborative final project-drama play, the engaging learning process allows students to be motivated in taking initiatives to work independently and cooperatively in groups.
-This enhances learner autonomy (Benson, 2001), and promotes collaborative learning (Crandall, 1999).
-In building a safe and creative environment for students to freely express themselves physically and emotionally through drama activities, students demonstrated increased self-esteem, and self-confidence, and lowered anxiety and inhibition in language learning.
-With the components of comprehensible

-Published by European Centre for Research Training and Development UK (www.eajournals.org) input, meaningful output, and negotiation of meaning through project work (Stoller, 2006), students have perceived all aspects of their linguistic skills are improved, their critical thinking ability is developed and their overall communicative competence is enhanced.
+This study examines the effectiveness of drama-based group projects in a whole language EFL classroom.
+Specifically, it aims to develop students' language skills and communicative abilities through a series of integrated drama-based activities.
+It is evident that by providing a meaningful and authentic context for students to work on a collaborative final project-drama play, the engaging learning process allows students to be motivated in taking initiatives to work independently and cooperative in groups.
+This enhances learner autonomy (Benson, 2001), promotes collaborative learning (Crandall, 1999).
+In building a safe and creative environment for students to freely express themselves physically and emotionally through drama activities, students demonstrated increased self-esteem, self-confidence and lowered anxiety and inhibition in language learning.
+With the components of comprehensible input, meaningful output, and negotiation of meaning via project work (Stoller, 2006), students have perceived (and demonstrated) all aspects of their linguistic skills are improved, their critical thinking ability is developed and their overall communicative competence is enhanced.

 More drama-based projects should be incorporated in EFL classroom.
 As demonstrated in this study, drama-based project work activates students' interest and naturally integrates all language skills and thus develop students' communicative competence.
 Since this study is examined from the learners' perspective, it is suggested that future studies which include some pre- and post assessment on measuring students' actual language enhancement can be included.
-The methods and procedures employed in this study can be further tested in different samples (i.e., students with different proficiency levels) and/or in different EFL context to further validate the findings from this study.
+The methods and procedures employed in this study can be further tested in larger samples, and in different EFL context to further validate our findings.